 Other Correspondences

-Herbs such as nightshade, known for their toxic properties, can mislead individuals, making them useful in brews for divination purposes, potentially leading to malice.
+Herbs such as nightshade, known for their toxicity, can mislead individuals, making them useful in brews for divination, potentially leading to malice.
 Mandrake, a powerful yet dangerous herb, is also referenced for its magical properties and should be used with caution.

-Animals that symbolize Abezethibou include scorpions, representing stinging betrayal, and one-winged ravens, which are considered omens of misfortune.
-Flies, which are reminiscent of Beelzebub, highlight his connection to swarms and their potential to aid in deceptive pursuits.
+Animals that symbolize Abezethibou include scorpions, which represent stinging betrayal, and one-winged ravens, considered omens of misfortune.
+Flies, reminiscent of Beelzebub, highlight his connection to swarms and their potential to aid deceptive pursuits.

 Abezethibou’s Sigil and Symbols